deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16198/index.md

 ![](figures/figures_5_0.png)

-> 🔼 The figure shows the data sources and composition used in the supervised fine-tuning (SFT) experiments for training the vision-language models.
+> 🔼 This figure illustrates the data sources and composition used in supervised fine-tuning experiments for the chain-of-thought reasoning model.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: The upper section displays the data sources used for the SFT experiments, while the lower section illustrates the data composition for model training.